olaurino/mapping-vodml/004-normative.md

 For example, in faithful XML serializations of a data model one will generally map child objects as elements directly contained by the parent element.
-It is possible to do so in VOTable as well, having a child object represented by an INSTANCE that is contained within the INSTANCE representing the parent.
+It is possible to do so in VOTable as well, having a child object represented by an `INSTANCE` that is contained within the `INSTANCE` representing the parent.
 This pattern is the most natural for this relationship because a collection element is really to be considered as a *part* of the parent object.

-This containment of INSTANCEs can be used for individual objects in an obvious manner.
-But it may also be used to represent a flattening of the parent-child relation in a TABLE.
-One or more child objects may be stored together with the parent object in the same row in a TABLE.
+This containment of `INSTANCE`s can be used for individual objects in an obvious manner.
+But it may also be used to represent a flattening of the parent-child relation in a `TABLE`.
+One or more child objects may be stored together with the parent object in the same row in a `TABLE`.
 Such a case is actually very common, for example when interpreting tables in typical source catalogues.
 These generally contain information of a source together with one or more magnitudes.
 The latter can be seen as